Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Scene Understanding and 3D Vision

 \subsubsection{Optical Flow Estimation}

-\textit{\textbf{Insight}}: Optical ﬂow estimation aims at computing the velocity of objects on the image plane without access to the scene geometry or motion.
-Conventional methods remain unsatisfying in extreme lighting conditions, \eg, at night and in high-speed motion.
-To this end, event cameras are introduced.
-As large-scale event datasets become available, the research of applying deep learning for optical flow estimation becomes an active topic.
-The SOTA DL-based methods can be categorized into two types, including supervised and unsupervised approaches.
+\textit{\textbf{Insight}}: Optical flow estimation is the process of estimating the motion field within an image sequence.
+Conventional RGB-based methods remain unsatisfying in extreme lighting conditions, \eg, at night and in high-speed motion.
+To overcome these limitations, event cameras have been introduced.
+The SOTA event-based methods for optical flow estimation can be classified into two categories: traditional methods and DL-based methods.
+DL-based methods further encompass supervised and unsupervised approaches.
+Table.~\ref{tab:optical_flow} presents the results achieved by several representative methods in the field.

+\textbf{Traditional methods}: Recent research has delved into understanding the principles and characteristics of event data that facilitate the estimation process.
+These studies have particularly focused on leveraging contrast maximization methods to estimate optical flow accurately~\cite{shiba2022secrets}.
+Furthermore, there is ongoing research aimed at designing innovative event camera platforms specifically tailored for the hardware implementation of adaptive block-matching optical flow.
+These platforms serve as practical demonstrations of the effectiveness of this approach~\cite{liu2022edflow}.

-\textbf{Supervised methods}: In ~\cite{gehrig2019end,sironi2018hats,maqueda2018event}, event streams are firstly converted into image-based or surface-based representations and then trained via standard convolutional neural networks (CNNs).
+\textbf{Supervised methods}: In ~\cite{EST,sironi2018hats,maqueda2018event}, event streams are first converted into image-based or surface-based representations and then trained via standard convolutional neural networks (CNNs).
 Kepple \etal \cite{kepple2020jointly} proposed to simultaneously generate the region's local flow and the reliability of the prediction.
 Gehrig \etal \cite{gehrig2021raft} proposed an RNN-based framework that utilizes the cost volumes and learns the feature correlation of the volumetric voxel grid of events, so as to estimate optical ﬂow.